Abdallahman-habyarimana/Chat-Room-Application/README.md

 There is a couple of package you need to install while this application failed to run

-# 1. To run the client side :
+# 1. To run the the project :

-$ npm run client

-# 2. To run the server side you need to run neither of:

-$ npm run server

-or

 $ npm start

-or

-$ heroku local web

 # NB: You might get the error like